Run payroll for your employees

 Take out all taxes and deductions from your employees’ gross pay to get their net pay.
 Once you’ve calculated net pay, it’s time to pay them.
 Make payments based on the method of payment you’ve agreed on.
 Make sure to issue payslips to your employees.
 Their payslip will show their gross pay, along with all the deductions taken from it and the net pay they receive.

 Good payroll software automatically looks after all the calculations for you, processes payments on time, and makes it easy for employees to view their payslips.
+If you don’t use payroll software, a payslip template can be useful.

 7. File and pay taxes, deductions, and contributions